avrilcoghlan/LittleBookofRBioinformatics/src/revisionexercises2.rst

-REVISION EXERCISES 1
+REVISION EXERCISES 2
 ====================

-These are some revision exercises on sequence statistics and sequence databases.
+These are some revision exercises on sequence alignment and phylogenetic trees.

 Exercises
 ---------